Six Minnesota men charged with conspiring to support Islamic State

 "We have a terror recruiting problem in Minnesota," U.S. Attorney for Minnesota Andrew Luger told a news conference.

-Four men - Zacharia Yusuf Abdurahman, 19, Adnan Farah, 19, Hanad Mustafe Musse, 19, and Guled Ali Omar, 20 - were arrested in Minneapolis.
-They appeared for a brief hearing in federal court on Monday and were held pending a detention hearing scheduled for Thursday.
+Zacharia Yusuf Abdurahman, 19, Adnan Farah, 19, Hanad Mustafe Musse, 19, and Guled Ali Omar, 20, were arrested in Minneapolis.
+They appeared for a brief hearing in U.S. District Court on Monday and were held pending a detention hearing scheduled for Thursday.

 Abdurahman Yasin Daud, 21, and Mohamed Abdihamid Farah, 21, were arrested in California after driving from Minneapolis to San Diego.
-They, too, were ordered by a judge to remain jailed without bond until their detention hearings, which were slated for Friday.
-Extradition proceedings to return them to Minnesota were set to begin on April 30.
+They are due in court in San Diego on Monday.

 Ahmed was indicted in February on charges of conspiring to support Islamic State and lying to federal agents investigating recruitment by militant groups.

-"These were focused men who were intent on joining a terrorist organization by any means possible," Luger said.
+"They are not confused young men; they were not easily influenced," Luger said.
+"These were focused men who were intent on joining a terrorist organization by any means possible."

-(Additional reporting by Lindsay Dunsmuir in Washington and Marty Graham in San Diego; Editing by Ted Botha, Doina Chiacu, Eric Walsh and Mohammad Zargham)
+(Additional reporting by Lindsay Dunsmuir; Editing by Ted Botha, Doina Chiacu and Eric Walsh)